WGPA

-WGPA (1100 kHz) is a Class D daytimer radio station, licensed to Bethlehem, Pennsylvania, serving the Lehigh Valley.
-Owned by CC Broadcasting, LLC, airing a radio format called Ameripolitan, including rockabilly, 1950s and 60s oldies, classic country and polka music.
+WGPA (1100 kHz) is a Class D daytimer radio station, licensed to Bethlehem, Pennsylvania, serving the Lehigh Valley region of eastern Pennsylvania.
+The station is owned by CC Broadcasting, LLC, and airs a radio format called Ameripolitan, including rockabilly, 1950s and 1960s oldies, classic country, and polka music.
 World and national news is supplied by SRN News.
 WGPA's radio studios and offices are at 2311 Easton Avenue in Bethlehem.